Silambattam (film): Plot

 Vichu is a quiet village priest brought up by his maternal grandfather.
 Owing to specific reasons, the caring elder has purposefully toned down the young boy's emotional quotient and has taught him a peculiar art of living.
 As a result, Vichu is soft-spoken, passive, and is groomed to tolerate all sorts of malicious misdemeanors aimed at him.
 Vichu assists his grandfather in carrying out religious rituals as well as being the temple's caretaker.
 Vichu's only consolation comes in the company of his sweetheart Jaanu.
 Jaanu's childish jokes and teasing remarks make up for all the precious and youthful moments that Vichu has missed in his growing-up years.
 One day, Jaanu decides to seduce Vichu by tying a sacred thread on his hand which was intended to make him more brave with the help of his friend Kusu Vidum Saama.
 Due to this, he gets aroused after seeing Jaanu's navel and kisses it, causing her to squeal.

-Though Vichu abides by his elder's advice, an incident in the temple premises reveals his real persona.
+Though Vichu abides by his elder's advice, an incident on the temple premises reveals his real persona.
 One day, Vichu witnesses a big band of ruffians bashing a seemingly meek individual.
 Vichu joins the tussle and saves the victim.
 As the man takes a hard look at his savior face, he is stunned.
-He then meets Muthuvel, who is in jail for committing a murder and narrates what all happened.
+He then meets Muthuvel, who is in jail for committing a murder and narrates what happened.
 Muthuvel decides to meet Vichu.
-When he gets released, he goes to meet Vichu and finds him.
-When he goes towards Vichu, he gets stabbed by a thug, which Vichu and his grandfather witness.
+When he is released from jail, he sets out to meet Vichu.
+While he is going towards Vichu, he is stabbed by a thug, which Vichu and his grandfather witness.
 The thug's leader pushes Vichu's grandfather and goes to kill Muthuvel, but Vichu stops him.
 When he looks at Vichu he finds out that he was the one saved the victim that day.
 A fight occurs between Vichu and the thugs, where Vichu manages to defeat them and save Muthuvel.
 Vichu's grandfather sees this and gets shocked.
-Vichu admits Muthuvel in a hospital, where he hears his flashback form his grandfather.
+Vichu admits Muthuvel in a hospital, where he hears his flashback from his grandfather.